Martial Arts San Diego Training

-Light sparring in the best self-defense system has the opposite approach from slow sparring.
+Light sparring in the best self-defense system has the opposite approach to slow sparring.
 Instead of prioritizing slow movement and strong impact, it emphasizes moving quickly at 70 – 90% speed with a decrease in power, striking with only 10 – 20% of the impact.
 The purpose here is to increase the pressure and decrease response time while still maintaining a safe environment.
 You’ll also be trying to sensitize the central nervous system for high-speed drills.
 For this level of sparring, proper Martial Arts gloves become essential additions to mouth and groin protection.

 Learning About Response Time

 In a real fight, you won’t have much time to react to an attacker.
 After growing accustomed to prediction, timing, and distance during slow sparring, it’s good practice to test what you have learned for light sparring.
-You’ll get to gauge how quickly you can recognize signs of pre-emptive attack and properly respond.
-Because the speed of light sparring is so high, for safety, the hits are much lighter so there isn’t danger of an injury should someone misjudge an attack.
-This stage of the best self-defense system will take more concentration and place more pressure on you.
+You’ll get to gauge how quickly you can recognize signs of a preemptive attack and properly respond.
+Because the speed of light sparring is so high, for safety, the hits are much lighter so there isn’t the danger of an injury should someone misjudge an attack.
+This stage of the best self-defense system will require more concentration and place more pressure on you.
 Proper footwork and faster reaction time will be essential during light sparring practice.

-During medium sparring, mental and physical pressure increase because the strikes you’re trying to avoid is falling at a much higher impact than before.
+During medium sparring, mental and physical pressure increase because the strikes you’re trying to avoid are falling at a much higher impact than before.
 Each time a blow connects, there are more painful consequences than compared to lighter types of sparring.
 You should focus on fighting, instead of concentrating on techniques that further your learning.

 Introducing more pressure is meant to trigger a quicker response from the central nervous system, which improves reaction time.
 The best self-defense system is a balance of poise, speed, and strength—James Martial Arts Academy instills these elements into every single training session.